-After your booking - Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice followed by deposit documentation, which includes a visa application form (if applicable), and a help sheet.
-Your final documentation pack will be sent to you approximately two weeks prior to departure, and will include a travel wallet, a travel guide (which includes a suggested phrase book) and packing list, along with your final itinerary and international e-tickets.
+After your booking

+Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice with deposit documentation via email.
+This includes important information and links to access the visa application form and instructions sheet online (if applicable).
+Your final documentation pack will be sent to you approximately 2 weeks prior to departure.